mia-platform/documentation/docs/development_suite/api-console/api-design/custom_microservice_get_started.md

 ### 1. Microservice creation

-In the Dev Ops Console, follow these steps:
+In the Console, follow these steps:

  1. Go to `Design section` and click on `Microservices`
- 1. Click on `Create a Microservice`:
+ 2. Click on `Create a Microservice`:
    ![new-examples](./img/Marketplace-categories.PNG)
    You can search for a template, adding `Templates` to types filter.
 Each template belongs to specific **Category**.
 You can filter by category using `Filter by categories` filter.
- 1. Select a Template and add the Microservice information:
+ 3. Select a Template and add the Microservice information:
       * **Name of the Microservice** (*required*): this is the internal hostname
       * **Description** (*optional*): this is the description of your Microservice
       * **GitLab Repository owner** (*required*): you have to select, from a list of options, where you want to save your microservice
       * **GitLab Repository name**: the gitlab repository name that you want for your Microservice
       * **Docker image name**: the docker image name, you can leave the default one too
- 1. Then click on `Create` button
+ 4. Then click on `Create` button

 Now you have a customization interface and you can optionally customize some configuration if you want.